-If one week of skiing per year is just not enough and you dread the last run of your annual holiday, what about spending a season to train as a ski instructor?
+If one week of skiing per year is just not enough and you dread the last run of your annual chalet holiday, what about spending a season to train as a ski instructor?
 And if you’re going to do that, you may as well push on and get a job to work as a ski instructor because then you can spend six months (or more) every year on the slopes doing what you absolutely love!

-Every year in early-January, just as the decorations are being removed from the trees and the final vestiges of New Year hangovers mercifully disappear, the hard-working hosts of The Chalet Company (TCC) put their game faces on once more and are thrust into action to welcome thirty-some clients descending on Méribel for their SnowSkool course!
+Every year in early-January, just as the decorations are being removed from the trees and the final vestiges of New Year hangovers mercifully disappear, the hard-working hosts of The Chalet Company (TCC) put their game faces on once more and are thrust into action to welcome thirty-some clients descending on Méribel for a SnowSkool course!

 “For their What-Skool course…?”
 I hark you ask.
 Their SNOWSkool course.
 SnowSkool students have been lodging in Chalet Company chalets in Meribel Les Allues every year since 2009 whilst they train, over eleven weeks, to become a ski instructor.
 Or snowboard instructor for that matter!